 Manufacturing & Transportation

-A high school diploma isn’t enough to get you into some of Hampton Roads’ premier industries.
+A high school diploma isn’t enough to get you into some of Hampton Roads’ premier manufacturing and transportation industries.
 But in two years or less at Tidewater Community College, you can develop the skills you need for high-demand, high-paying careers in the manufacturing and transportation sectors.
 TCC’s career-focused degree programs feature hands-on learning in addition to traditional classroom instruction.
 If you like working with your hands as well as your head, you’ll find plenty of options at TCC.

 TCC’s automotive technology program prepares you to begin a career as a technician in the automotive repair field or to update your training.
 By earning a degree or career studies certificate, you give yourself an advantage in the job market over those without formal training.
 Learn more about our Automotive Technology program.